NclRSE-Training/hpc-intro-rocket/episodes/20-cluster.md

 ::: questions
  - What is an HPC system?
  - How does an HPC system work?
- - How do I log on to a remote HPC system?
+ - How do I log on to an HPC system?
 :::

 ::: objectives
- - Connect to a remote HPC system.
+ - Connect to an HPC system.
  - Understand the general HPC system architecture.
 :::